-The International Practice Management Association, founded in 1984 as the Legal Assistant Management Association (LAMA) and recently known as the International Paralegal Management Association (IPMA), is the premier resource for information and education on the management of paralegals and other practice support professionals.
+The International Practice Management Association, founded in 1984 as the Legal Assistant Management Association (LAMA) and recently known as the International Paralegal Management Association (IPMA), is the primary resource for information and education on the management of professionals in the legal environment.

 The International Practice Management Association (IPMA) was born in a suite of rooms at the Madison Hotel in Washington D.C. in 1984.